-Subject: PE Year Group: 1/2 Area of learning: Boot Camp Links to previous work/Remember when e importance of, and reason for, warming up.
-Term Year 3/4 Key Skills to be taught Spring 2023 What the children should know at the end of this series of lessons Experience some of the changes that occur during exercise.
+Subject: PE Year Group: 3/4 Area of learning: Boot Camp Links to previous work/Remember when e importance of, and reason for, warming up. the body (Link to health).
+Term Year 3/4 Key Skills to be t aught Spring 2023 What the children should know at the end of this series of lessons Experience some of the changes that occur during exercise.
 Raise heart rate.
 Develop agility and co-ordination.
 Perform simple patterns of movement.
 Learn new moves and perform them with good technique and balance.